ept/blog/src/yc-value.md

   claim to have strong alumni networks, but I have often found these claims to be empty words: often, the only participants in these networks are those who want to take, not those who want to give, because those who have something to give feel their time is wasted.
-It is hard to maintain a high standard in a network, and YC's alumni are the only example I have seen where the high standard is consistently upheld.
+It is hard to maintain a high standard in a network, and YC's is the only example I have seen where the high standard is consistently upheld.
 Even the most busy founders of the most successful startups are genuinely supportive, and will spend surprisingly large amounts of time to answer questions, give practical advice, make introductions and recommendations, etc. They are real friends, not